Contact Aneilya Barnes843-349-2525 email@example.com

-Dr. Aneilya Barnes's research focuses on the Christianization of ancient Rome and the roles of women in the early Church, especially through the lens of Rome's sacred spaces and shifting landscape.
-She has authored several peer-reviewed articles on late-antique Roman architectural history, including her essay “Female Patronage and Episcopal Authority in Late Antiquity,” in Envisioning the Medieval Bishop (Brepols, 2014).
-She also has a textbook, Comparative Cultures: World Civilization to 1500, that is scheduled to be in print for the national market in the coming year.
-Additionally, she continues to work on her manuscript, Gender and Domestic Space in the First Christian Basilicas.
-Her upper-level courses include the history of early Christianity, imperial Rome, and the early Islamic world.
-She earned her Ph.D. from the University of Arkansas in August of 2007 just prior to her arrival at Coastal Carolina University the same month.
+Dr. Aneilya Barnes is the university’s Director of Undergraduate Research.
+Her research focuses on the Christianization of ancient Rome and the roles of women in the early church, particularly through the lens of Rome's sacred spaces and shifting landscape.
+Among others, her publications include Symbols and Models of the Mediterranean: Perceiving through Cultures, edited by Aneilya Barnes and Mariarosaria Salerno (Cambridge Scholars, 2017) and “Female Patronage and Episcopal Authority in Late Antiquity” in Envisioning the Bishop: Images and the Episcopacy in the Middle Ages, (Brepols, 2014).
+She regularly teaches upper-level courses on the history of early Christianity, imperial Rome, and the early Islamic world.
+She is a proud first-generation college graduate who earned her Ph.D. from the University of Arkansas in 2007 just prior to her arrival at Coastal Carolina University in August the same year.

 University of Arkansas – Ph.D. in History (2007)